 Whatever the case, there’s an opportunity to use geographic segmentation to your benefit.
 Get in touch with Yieldify to discuss using audience segmentation to personalize your customer experiences!

-Geographic segmentation FAQ:
+Geographic segmentation FAQs:

 Geographic segmentation is a marketing strategy that presents potential customers with targeted messaging based on their geographic location.